ghiggi/gpm_api/docs/source/00_introduction.rst

 CORRA produce a set of geophysical parameters, including hydrometeor profiles, particle size distributions, and surface parameters, that are physically consistent with both radar reflectivity profiles and brightness temperature radiometer measurements over the radar swath.

-**It is important to note that the CORRA instantaneous precipitation rate estimates are currently capped at 80 mm/hr, while the radar-only products estimates are capped at 300 mm/hr !**

 The TRMM/GPM CORRA product can be accessed with GPM-API using the ``2B-TRMM-CORRA`` and ``2B-GPM-CORRA``  product acronyms.

-For the theoretical and mathematical details of the combined radar/radiometer algorithm please refer to the `CORRA Algorithm Theoretical Basis Document (ATBD) <https://gpm.nasa.gov/resources/documents/gpm-combined-radar-radiometer-precipitation-algorithm-theoretical-basis>`_.
+For the theoretical and mathematical details of the combined radar/radiometer algorithm please refer to the `CORRA ATBD <https://gpm.nasa.gov/resources/documents/gpm-combined-radar-radiometer-precipitation-algorithm-theoretical-basis>`_.

+**Please note that the intensity of CORRA instantanouos precipitation rate estimates is currently capped at 80 mm/hr !**

+.. _imerg_precipitation:

 IMERG Precipitation
 ~~~~~~~~~~~~~~~~~~~~~~